 In Northern Nigeria, insights revealed that girls and their influencers shared a desire for girls to be educated.
 However opportunities for girls' education were limited because there are few avenues for girls to secure employment and gain financial security post-schooling.
 Therefore marriage was considered an appealing way to secure a girl's future (Malakoff, Cutherell and Coppola, 2021).
 Similarly, in Southern Nigeria and Ethiopia, girls felt uncertain about their future.
 In Southern Nigeria this uncertainty was compounded by external pressure for girls to be financially independent, despite the lack of opportunity for higher education or employment.
 Economic pressure can influence girls to engage in transactional sex, or increase the risk of being subjected to coercive sex or rape (Cole, Cutherell and Phillips, 2020).
-In Ethiopia, marriage followed by early and frequent childbearing was no longer considered to be a reliable strategy for achieving financial security.
+In Ethiopia, marriage followed by early and frequent childbearing was no longer considered to be a reliable strategy for achieving financial security because of the worsening economic landscape.
 Yet, girls expressed limited confidence in identifying alternative pathways for securing income stability (Cutherell and Cole, 2019).
-Insights from both adolescent girls and boys in Ethiopia highlighted uncertainty about achieving life satisfaction without relying on marriage and early childbearing.
+Insights from adolescents in Ethiopia highlighted that marriage and being parents was still an aspiration.
+While it was percieved as something that brought them joy, it did not necessarily bring them economic prosperity.
 Insights also indicated an urgency among adolescents to learn how to generate and manage money independently, or to become small business owners (Cutherell and Cole, 2019).